joshgerdes/jekyll-uno/_drafts/microsoft-devbox-wrapped-in-a-bow.md

 ##### \[Optional\] - Create Virtual Network

 In order to use Microsoft Dev Boxes - like any Virtual Machine in Azure, you need a Virtual Network!
 The Dev Boxes can connect to already existing Virtual Networks, which could be peered with other VNETs, have connectivity to on-premises - or have standalone connectivity!
-In my demo - I will create a Virtual Network from scratch.
+In my demo, I don't currently have a Virtual Network - so I will create a Virtual Network from scratch.

+1. Log in to the Microsoft [**Azure Portal**](https://portal.azure.com/#home "Microsoft Azure Portal")
+2. Click **+ Create a resource**
+3. Search for: Virtual Network